 In February 2010 The Ramones received a Grammy Lifetime Achievement Award.
 It was the first Grammy for the punk rock pioneers.

-Marky is currently in his tenth year as a D.J. on SiriusXM Satelldite Radio hosing “Marky Ramone’s Punk Rock Blitzkrieg”.
+Marky is currently in his seventeenth year as a D.J. on SiriusXM Satelldite Radio hosing “Marky Ramone’s Punk Rock Blitzkrieg”.
 Marky has also appeared on numerous TV shows including The Simpsons, Anthony Bourdain’s No Reservations and ZRock.